renatoianhez/Lolin32-radio/README.md

 New update: I put a bluetooth mode through an SPDT switch.
 Look in the RadioeBT folder.

 The best update so far: it's possible to update your list of radio stations via a text file in GIST!
 See it on RadioWeb example.
 This is important because radio stations often change their URLs.
 In my case, as I make the radio sets as gifts to my friends, I won't need to get the sets back to update them.
-Although it is a good excuse to visit them!
+Although it is a good reason to visit them!

 This radio uses Lolin32 Lite (with a PSRAM update), a 1.8'' SPI screen and I2S as audio output for two options: